n8xd/AskHome/README.md

 So if you like Alexa, and you want to ask her do anything...you're only limited by your imagination now.
 So what will YOUR version of AskHome do?

+Comming soon...AskCabin  (start  with an exact copy of your AskHome, change the Intent and ask word....then add the nouns and devices for your getaway home!